kyle-p-may/cs552-git-tutorial/README.md

 are intricate (and extremely useful).
 It is left up to you to explore more of the features to find what you can use to make your life easier.
+At first, git will slow down your development; however, learning how to develop and collaborate effectively is a part of becoming a better engineer, so you should learn this now.
 This tutorial can be broken into the following parts:

 1. Conceptual Overview
 2. Example and Typical Workflow
+3. Tips and Tricks
+4. Advice

 ## Conceptual Overview of git
 git is a Version Control System